 Housekeeping operations take place throughout the site on a daily basis.
-These are organised and controlled by the Director of Support Services.
-Staff are responsible for keeping their own workspace/departments tidy, and are required to undertake the regular removal of day to day waste and unwanted items into bins so that the Housekeeping staff can remove it.
+These are organised and controlled by the Head of Support Services.
+Colleagues are responsible for keeping their own workspace/departments tidy and are required to undertake the regular removal of day-to-day waste and unwanted items into bins so that the Housekeeping teams can remove it.